MezoFoundation/constitution/README.md

 [Who decides what certification means, and what the standards are and how to test it]

 ### Defining Munit
-As a holon produces a good to the extent to which it can be distributed to at least all of the population without inhibiting the ability to distribute all other goods in a munit to 100% of the population, it will be added to the definition of a Munit upon 80% or more Mezono consensus.
+As a holon produces a good to the extent to which it can be distributed to at least 100% of the population without inhibiting the ability to distribute all other goods in a munit to 100% of the population, it will be added to the definition of a Munit upon 80% or more Mezono consensus.
 This consensus percentage can be changed.

 Upon at least 80% Mezono consensus a good will be removed from the definition of a Munit.
 This consensus percentage can be changed.